j8mathis/divvy_analyze/postgres/README.md

 The "--rm" automatically removes the container when it exits. "--name" assigns a name to the container. "-e" sets an environment variable. "-d" runs the container detached in the background. "-p" forwards the port.

-Optionally you can also set a persistent volume with an option like this
+Optionally you can also set a persistent volume with an option like this.
+The first directory needs to exist on your box.

 ```bash
 -v $HOME/docker/volumes/postgres:/var/lib/postgresql/data